Discovery to recovery: Translating basic and applied research to improve healthcare

 Combined heart disease and mental disorders have the largest burden of any disease in Australia.
 Both of those diseases tend to be a risk factor for each other.
 Yet the mechanism behind this relationship is still not known.
 The reason for this is that health and disease involve complex interactions between biological, psychological and environmental factors, yet research is mostly conducted in a discipline specific manner.

-- Aims to pursue biopsychosocially-focused ‘health and wellbeing’ research to both prevent disease before it strikes and to find cures for disease.
+- Aims to pursue biopsychosocially-focussed ‘health and well-being’ research to both prevent disease before it strikes and to find cures for disease.

 - Aims to develop new therapeutic and preventative solutions for both these diseases for the betterment of healthcare.